Art Deco at Oval

 Detail of porch railing, Empress Court

 Fairlawn, 128 Maharshi Karve Road, Churchgate.
-The Art Deco buildings in Mumbai were mostly designed by a small group of Indian and British architects.
-They had studied architecture in the West and returned to India with accreditation from the Associates of the Royal Institute of British Architects (ARIBA).
+A small group of Indian and British architects primarily designed the Art Deco buildings in Mumbai.
+They had studied architecture in the West but returned to India with accreditation from the Associates of the Royal Institute of British Architects (ARIBA).

 Wave-motif on porch railing, Fairlawn

-Wave-motif on porch railing of the compound wall, Fairlawn.
-A remarkable feature about the Art Deco buildings along Maharshi Karve Marg is the uniformity of form and design.
+The porch railing of the Fairlawn compound wall features a wave motif.
+The Art Deco buildings along Maharshi Karve Marg are notable for their uniformity of form and design.
 For example, the use of porch railings is common in all the buildings, and they all have a low compound wall running along the front of the building.

 Wave motif on window railing, Fairlawn